Marginal deformations of SU(2)$_k$ WZW model boundary states in open string field theory: Introduction and summary

 where $J_{i,f}$ are the initial and final values of the parameter $J$ and $n\in \mathbb{Z}$.
 The level truncation approximation therefore breaks the remaining part of the \SU symmetry and the solutions from \cite{KudrnaWZW} do not cover the moduli space of boundary states.

-In this work, we would like to restore the D-brane modulus by combining the approach from \cite{KudrnaWZW} with marginal deformations \cite{MarginalSen}\cite{MarginalKMOSY}\cite{MarginalTachyonKM}\cite{KudrnaThesis}\footnote{There are also several analytic solutions describing marginal deformations in OSFT, see for example \cite{MarginalSchnablPert}\cite{MarginalKiermaier}\cite{MarginalFuchs}\cite{MarginalKiermaierOkawa}\cite{MarginalMaccaferri}\cite{MarginalMaccaferriSchnabl}\cite{MarginalLaroccaMaccaferri}.}.
-Boundary spectrum of the \SUk WZW model includes three marginal fields, given by the three \SU currents.
-Two of them are removed by the condition (\ref{J03 psi int}) and only the field $J_{-1}^3 c_1 |0\ra$ remains.
-Therefore we look for families of OSFT solutions parameterized by the coefficient of this marginal field (which we denote as $\lS$ to match the notation of \cite{MarginalTachyonKM}), which are expected to represent boundary states connected by marginal deformations induced the $J^3$ current.
-In contrast with the references above, our goal is to investigate solutions representing D-branes with $g$-function different from the background.
+In this work, we attempt to restore the D-brane modulus by combining the approach from \cite{KudrnaWZW} with marginal deformations \cite{MarginalSen}\cite{MarginalKMOSY}\cite{MarginalTachyonKM}\cite{KudrnaThesis}\footnote{There are also several analytic solutions describing marginal deformations in OSFT, see for example \cite{MarginalSchnablPert}\cite{MarginalKiermaier}\cite{MarginalFuchs}\cite{MarginalKiermaierOkawa}\cite{MarginalMaccaferri}\cite{MarginalMaccaferriSchnabl}\cite{MarginalLaroccaMaccaferri}.}.
+Boundary spectrum of the \SUk WZW model includes three marginal fields associated to the three \SU currents.
+Two of them are removed by the condition (\ref{J03 psi int}) and only the field corresponding to the $J^3$ current remains.
+Therefore we search for families of OSFT solutions parameterized by the coefficient associated to this marginal field (which is denoted as $\lS$ to match the notation of \cite{MarginalTachyonKM}).
+These solutions are expected to represent boundary states connected by boundary marginal deformations induced by the $J^3$ current.
+An important difference between this paper and the references above is that our goal is to investigate solutions representing D-branes with $g$-function different from the background.
 Our solutions are therefore somewhat similar to the so-called vacuum branch of solutions mentioned in \cite{MarginalSen}\cite{MarginalKMOSY}, which is however considered to be nonphysical.